doctorfree/Asciiville/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve
 title: "[BUG]"
 labels: bug
-assignees: aristocratos
+assignees: doctorfree

 ---

 **Read the README.md and search for similar issues before posting a bug report!**

-Any bug that can be solved by just reading the [prerequisites](https://github.com/aristocratos/btop#prerequisites) section of the README will likely be ignored.
+Any bug that can be solved by just reading the [prerequisites](https://github.com/doctorfree/Asciiville/btop#prerequisites) section of the README will likely be ignored.

 **Describe the bug**